No fluff packing list to travel light.

 2. USB-C all of your things

 Enough chit-chat, let’s get into it.
+Here is my packing list for your consideration.

 Documentation